calmm-js/documentation/introduction-to-calmm.md

 ```

 Aside from putting the `TextInput` in place, we changed the way elements are
 identified for `fromIds`.
-In this case we identity by their index.
+In this case we identity them by their index.
 The
 expression `R.pipe(R.length, R.range(0))` simply uses the functions
 [`pipe`](http://ramdajs.com/0.19.0/docs/#pipe),
 [`length`](http://ramdajs.com/0.19.0/docs/#length) and